Lightsmark and Lighsprint SDK are now free and open source software.

 of new collada max/maya import/export plugins.

-OpenCL specification is out.
+It's December and OpenCL specification is out.

 Let's make some advanced realtime stuff that runs everywhere...oh wait, where's platform runtime?